ioncoincore/ion-v4/doc/build-unix.md

 	./configure --enable-hardening
 	./configure --disable-hardening

 Hardening enables the following features:
 * _Position Independent Executable_: Build position independent code to take advantage of Address Space Layout Randomization offered by some kernels.
-An attacker who is able to cause execution of code at an arbitrary memory location is thwarted if he doesn't know where anything useful is located.
+Attackers who can cause execution of code at an arbitrary memory location are thwarted if they don't know where anything useful is located.
-    The stack and heap are randomly located by default but this allows the code section to be randomly located as well.
+    The stack and heap are randomly located by default, but this allows the code section to be randomly located as well.

-    On an Amd64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"
+    On an AMD64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"

     To test that you have built PIE executable, install scanelf, part of paxutils, and use: